rbi-mtm/ams/day1/README_handson.md

 ## Computing the Energy and Force (classical potentials: LJ)<a id="sec-3-3"></a>

 The instantaneous force on a configuration of particles $F_n$ can be computed at several different levels of theory.
 In this section we look at the [Lennard-Jones](https://en.wikipedia.org/wiki/Lennard-Jones_potential) (LJ) potential, which is possibly the simplest pair-potential.
 It gives the potential energy of two interacting objects, as the function of only the distance $r$ between them.
 As it does not contain any electronic effects, LJ is often referred to as a "classical" potential.
 Many other potentials of this type exist.
+For example in the previous exercise we used [Stillinger-Weber](https://docs.lammps.org/pair_sw.html) potential, which is more sophisticated than LJ since it contains a 3-body term, but still classical/empirical.

 The LJ potential is defined: